 This is a maintenance-dredging Contract for multiple sites at various locations along the San Francisco waterfront.
 The Contractor shall provide all labor, equipment, and materials required to successfully complete each dredging event.
 The sites identified in this Contract are for an on-call five-year program and may or may not be accomplished in this Contract depending upon funding and other priority decisions made at the sole discretion of the Port.
-Dredged material will include material suitable for unconfined aquatic disposal (SUAD) and material not suitable for unconfined aquatic disposal (NUAD) and material suitable for placement at permitted beneficial reuse sites.
+Dredged material will include both material suitable for unconfined aquatic disposal (SUAD) and material not suitable for unconfined aquatic disposal (NUAD).
 The Contractor needs to become familiar with all the sites designated for dredging and disposal.
 Actual site(s) to be dredged will be designated by the Port Engineer for each Dredge Event.
 Each Dredge Event will require a separate mobilization.
-Specific information for each Dredge Event will be identified by the Port Engineer prior to the Dredge Event and includes Dredge Event schedule, required dredge berths, Required Dredge Elevations, dredge prism (i.e., dredging area limits), and delineation of suitable (i.e. SUAD) vs. unsuitable (i.e. NUAD) material areas as well as material suitable for beneficial reuse.
+Specific information for each Dredge Event will be identified by the Port Engineer prior to the Dredge Event and includes Dredge Event schedule, required dredge berths, Required Dredge Elevations, dredge prism (i.e., dredging area limits), and delineation of suitable (i.e. SUAD) vs. unsuitable (i.e. NUAD) material areas.
 The Port reserves the right to vary the actual sites for each Dredge Event, the area to be dredged within each dredge site, and the volume of material to be dredged for each dredge site, as needed.
 Other pertinent information regarding the Contract is outlined below.